-- (Mobile Link only) Your mobile device with the Zwift Mobile Link app isn't paired with the game.
-See our article on troubleshooting ZML pairing.
+- (Zwift Companion app only) Your mobile device with the app isn't paired with the game.
+See our article on troubleshooting ZC pairing.

 - You have too many Bluetooth sensors paired already.
-We've seen a few situations where a mobile device/computer will have too many Bluetooth devices paired to it already, so when Zwift tries to add another, it won't pair.
+We've seen a few situations where a mobile device/computer will have too many Bluetooth devices paired to it already, so when Zwift tries to add another, it won't pair (for example, the Apple TV can only accept simultaneous 3 Bluetooth connections).
 If you have any Bluetooth headphones, speakers, hearing aids, or any other devices paired, try turning them off.

-If you're still struggling to figure out why your sensors won't pair, A simple way to narrow down the issue is to make sure your mobile device/computer can see your Bluetooth sensors.
-Turn on your device's Bluetooth setting and search for Bluetooth devices.
+A simple test to narrow down the issue is to make sure your mobile device/computer can see your Bluetooth sensors: turn on your device's Bluetooth setting and search for Bluetooth devices.
 You should be able to see your sensors.
 If you can't, there's an issue with the sensor, or it's paired with something else.

-If you're still unable to pair your devices, let us know at bit.ly/zwiftsupport, and we'll do our best to help.
+If you're still unable to pair your devices, let us know!